In 1993, the Kokerei Zollverein coking plant was at the end of its rope: the steel crisis of the 1990s caused the demand for coke to melt away.

 In the German port city of Hamburg, a complex of neo-Gothic brick warehouses, the Speicherstadt, was built on islands in the Elbe between 1883 and 1927.

-A reinforced concrete headframe is all that remains of the Dutemple coal mine that operated for almost two centuries.
+A reinforced concrete headframe is all that remains of the Dutemple coal mine, which has operated for almost two centuries.

 The metal headframe and extraction machine of the Vieux 2 coal mine in Marles-les-Mines is the only remaining headframe preserved in the Béthune-Bruay region.